Nlck/tuxflux/README.md

 ***Depending to is using this repository and/or mod to make a repository and/or mod that is dependent of this repository/mod.
 Basically, any mod that does not steal the original or repacakaged code that uses this mod to make an entirely different mod.

 ****A Notice of approval might be an image(which will not be visible here due to fear of theft) that you may not share with anyone in any way, shape, or form.
-This image basically says you have my permission to___.
+This image basically says you have my permission to do the CANNOTs.
 It could also be a message that you recieve through me(more likely).

 ## Authors
 Nlck(aka TuxBuilder, Nick)